Calebf2424/EscapeRoom_TextGame/README.md

 - **Object-Oriented Programming (OOP)**
 - **Polymorphism**
 - **CMAKE**
-- **Batch Files**

 ## How to Run
-1.In the releases secction of page download and run EscapeRoom_TextGame.exe
+In the releases secction of page download and run EscapeRoom_TextGame.exe, You will likely have to hit trust then keep on the file.